Manama

-Manama (الْمَنَامَة al-Manāma, Bahrani pronunciation: [elmɐˈnɑːmɐ]) is the capital and largest city of Bahrain, with an approximate population of 200,000 people as of 2020.
-Long an important trading center in the Persian Gulf, Manama is home to a very diverse population.
-After periods of Portuguese and Persian control and invasions from the ruling dynasties of Saudi Arabia and Oman, Bahrain established itself as an independent nation in 1971 after a period of British hegemony.
+Manama (الْمَنَامَة al-Manāma, Bahrani pronunciation: [elmɐˈnɑːmɐ]) is the capital and largest city of Bahrain, with an approximate population of 297,502 as of 2012.
+Long an important trading center in the Persian Gulf, Manama is home to a diverse population.
+After periods of Portuguese and Persian control and a short invasion from the ruling dynasty of Saudi Arabia, followed by a longer invasion by Oman, Bahrain established itself as an independent nation in 1971 following a period of British hegemony.

+Manama has a history spanning several centuries.
+First mentioned in Islamic texts as early as the 14th century, Manama remained a small trading port until it came under Portuguese control in the early 1500s.
+In 1602, the Safavid Persians expelled the Portuguese, and Manama became a regional center for commerce and pearling.
+By the late 19th century, it had grown significantly due to trade and was declared the capital of Bahrain in 1971 when the country gained independence from British protection.
+Since then, Manama has evolved into a modern financial hub in the Persian Gulf region.

+Manama is situated on the northeastern coast of Bahrain Island, along the Persian Gulf.
+The city lies on low-lying terrain, with reclaimed land extending its coastline in recent decades due to rapid urban and economic development.
+Manama's coastal location has historically made it a vital port and trading point in the Gulf.
+The city has a desert climate, characterized by extremely hot summers, mild winters, and very low annual rainfall.
+Urban development has spread along the coast, with modern infrastructure, financial districts, and residential areas expanding into the desert outskirts and offshore artificial islands.

 Although the current twin cities of Manama and Muharraq appear to have been founded simultaneously in the 1800s, Muharraq took prominence due to its defensive location and was thus the capital of Bahrain until 1923.
 Manama became the mercantile capital and was the gateway to the main Bahrain Island.
 In the 20th century, Bahrain's oil wealth helped spur fast growth and in the 1990s a concerted diversification effort led to expansion in other industries and helped transform Manama into an important financial hub in the Middle East.
 Manama was designated as the 2012 capital of Arab culture by the Arab League, and a beta global city by the Globalization and World Cities Research Network in 2018.